We found 4 family medicine practitioners who accept Blue Advantage Gold HMO 015 near Alpine, TX.

 Dr. David Sanchez sees patients in Alpine, TX.
 His medical specialties are general practice and family medicine.
 Dr. Sanchez studied medicine at the University of Texas Medical Branch School of Medicine.
 He is an in-network provider for Medicare insurance.

-Dr. Adrian Billings' areas of specialization are family medicine and obstetrics; he sees patients in Marfa, TX and Alpine, TX.
-He takes several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-He is a graduate of the University of Texas Medical Branch School of Medicine.
+Dr. Adrian Billings' medical specialty is family medicine and obstetrics.
+He accepts several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Billings is a graduate of the University of Texas Medical Branch School of Medicine.

-Dr. Raphael Escovar is a family practitioner.
+Dr. Raphael Escovar practices family medicine.
 He studied medicine at Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
-Dr. Escovar is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Escovar accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

 Conditions / Treatments